 - The Mute button on the toolbar (find microphone icon) allows others to hear you or to mute yourself.
 It is best to mute yourself unless you are speaking.
 If there is a slash across the microphone you are muted.

-- When you have a comment, raise your hand (so the others can see you) and your instructor will call on you to speak.
+- When you have a comment, raise your hand (so the others can see you) and your instructor or co-host will call on you to speak.
+You may also type your comment into the “Chat” screen.

-- Clicking on the “gallery view” (a box that looks like “Hollywood Squares”) lets you see everyone that is participating.
+- Clicking on the “Gallery” view (a box that looks like “Hollywood Squares”) lets you see everyone that is participating.
+“Speaker” view highlights the person who is speaking.
+Experiment with both views to see which you prefer best.

 - To leave the class before it has ended you can click “Leave Meeting” on the toolbar.